jmgaguilera/jmgaguilera.github.io/_posts/en/2016-01-24-david-bowie-en.markdown

-Now that everyone is talking nice things about David Bowie, I have to say that I did not like too much when I was young.
+Now that everyone is talking nice things about David Bowie, I have to say that I did not like him very much when I was young.
-I rediscovered him a few years ago with album _The Next Day_ I ended up buying vinyl, at a time when I no longer buy Compact Disc, It is something I reserve for those albums that exceed my expectations when listening on streaming.
+I rediscovered him a few years ago with album _The Next Day_ I ended up buying the vinyl, at a time when I no longer buy Compact Disc, It is something I reserve for those albums that exceed my expectations when listening on streaming.

-After hearing _Lazarus_ few days before his death, the news did not surprise me and verses of the song took on its full meaning.
+After listening to _Lazarus_ few days before his death, the news did not surprise me and verses of the song took on its full meaning.